ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 Finally, each subfolder `round_{i}` in the `models` directory contains:

 * `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
-Note that if the ensemble is enabled, the corner plot will be produced using an ensemble of posteriors.
-It will then sample from each posterior in the ensemble and concatenate all the samples.
+Note that if the ensemble is enabled, a single corner plot will be produced using the ensemble of posteriors.
 * `coverage_plot.pdf` and `coverage_probability.npy` files with the results of the coverage probability diagnostic test if testing was enabled.
 * `inference.pickle`: The trained inference object, which stores the weights of the trained neural network.
 Knowledge